XindiShang/three-journey/notes.md

 - `Quaternion` also expresses a rotation, but in a more mathematical way.
 Remember: `quaternion` updates when you change the `rotation`.
 - `Object3D` instances have a `lookAt()` method which rotates the object so that its `-z` faces the target you provided.
 The target must be a `Vector3`.
 - scene graph: you can put objects inside groups and use `position`, `rotation` and `scale` to transform the group.
 To do that, use the `Group` class.

+## 4. Animations

+The purpose of `requestAnimationFrame()` is to call the function provided on the **next** frame.
+It's not doing animation.
+Basically, when you pass a callback function to `requestAnimationFrame()`, the browser will call that function approximately 60 times per second.

+- The advantages of `requestAnimationFrame()` over `setInterval()` and `setTimeout()` are:
+  - It's synchronized with the browser's repaint cycle, which means that the animation is updated only when the browser is ready to repaint the screen.
+This allows the animation to be updated at the optimal time, resulting in a smoother and more efficient animation.
+However, `setTimeout()` and `setInterval()` are not synchronized with the browser's repaint cycle, which can result in janky or stuttering animations.
+For example, let's say you use setInterval() to update the position of an element every 10 milliseconds.
+If the browser is able to repaint the screen faster than every 10 milliseconds, the animation may appear janky or stuttering because it's updating at a fixed interval, regardless of whether the browser has finished rendering the previous frame.
+  -  It pauses when the user navigates to another browser tab, hence not wasting their precious processing power and battery life.

+- Don't use `getDelta()` , use `getElapsedTime()` instead.
+- *GSAP* is a JavaScript animation library for creating high-performance animations that work in every major browser.
+It's a great alternative to `requestAnimationFrame()`.